bitwarden/helm-charts/charts/self-host/README.md

 The bundled MSSQL image crashloops under a restricted context with `sqlservr: Operation not permitted`.
 For a fully rootless install, set `database.enabled: false` and bring your own database (see [Connect to an External MSSQL Database](https://bitwarden.com/help/external-db/)).

-#### Custom SCC escape hatch
+#### Custom SCC

-Some clusters enforce their own SCC requirements.
-If yours does, assign a dedicated service account to any component instead of relying on the default `restricted-v2` SCC:
+For clusters that enforce their own SCC requirements, assign a dedicated service account to any component instead of relying on the default `restricted-v2` SCC:

 ```shell
 oc create sa bitwarden-sa